NelisW/my3D-Trium/building/Trium-calibration.md

 	#define USE_ZMAX_PLUG
 	#define Z_MIN_PROBE_ENDSTOP_INVERTING false  // set to true to invert the logic of the endstop.

-Depending on the logic of your end-stop the value of `Z_MIN_PROBE_ENDSTOP_INVERTING` must be set true or false.
+Depending on the logic of your endstop the value of `Z_MIN_PROBE_ENDSTOP_INVERTING` must be set true or false.

 For inductive sensors with an offset relative to the nozzle, for Trium design use: